beginning of content

 If your baby is under 3 months old and has a fever, you should take them to the hospital emergency department immediately, even if they are not showing any other signs of being sick.

-If your baby is over 12 months old, see a doctor if they have a fever and:
+If your baby is over 3 months, see a doctor if they have a fever and:

-If you’re worried or not sure what to do, phone Pregnancy Birth and Baby on 1800 882 436 at any time to speak to a maternal child health nurse.
+If you're baby or child are not well and you are not sure what to do, call healthdirect on 1800 022 222 to speak to a nurse.

 Feeding and fluids